YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 > Max Comb Distance With No Retract = 15mm;
 > Retract Before Outer Wall = True;

-> Build Plate Adhesion Type = None; // Set to none to print brim for the Prime Tower only
+> Build Plate Adhesion Type = None; // Set to none to print brim for features such as Support and the Prime Tower only
 > Build Plate Adhesion Extruder = Right Extruder; // Use the secondary/support extruder to first draw the inside skirt line.
 This cleans waste material the best.
 > Skirt/Brim Minimum Length = 0/3; // Set to 0 to disable left extruder brim for the Prime Tower
 > Skirt Line Count = 3;

 > Enable Prime Tower = True;
-> Prime Tower Size = 30; //The prime tower's diameter should be larger than the nozzle separation for the inactive extruder's ooze to be cleaned onto it.
+> Prime Tower Size = 10; //The prime tower's diameter should be larger than the nozzle separation for the inactive extruder's ooze to be cleaned onto it.
 > Prime Tower Minimum Volume = 1;
 > Wipe Inavtive Nozzle on Prime Tower = True; //Pro2's entire nozzle retracts, lessoning this feature's effectiveness
 > Nozzle Switch Retraction Distance = 8/8mm; //Unmolten, solid filament should clear the hotend assembly.
 > Nozzle Switch Retraction Speed = 40mm/s;

+> Enable Ooze Shield = True;

 At this point I have decided to stick to single extrusion printing.
-Dual extrusion does not save support material.
+Dual extrusion does not save filament after all.

 ### Determine Max Overhang Angle and Minimize Support Structure
 [How to calculate maximum overhang angle](https://omni3d.com/blog/how-to-calculate-maximum-overhang-angle/)